kevany23/cs598-milestone1/README.md

-The code is to be used as follows:
+The static_analysis.py script is to be used as follows:

-Download Java and graphviz.
+To run the code, the user needs Java downloaded and also graphviz installed on their machine for both Java and Python.

 Download the script and jar file.
 In a command line, the script can be run with the following command: